Guide: Executing a test case

 In the screen that follows you are presented with the test case’s description as well as a diagram representing its test steps.

 This test expects you as an operator for the “Retailer” actor to upload a purchase order for validation.
 Click on the Start button in the top right to begin execution.
-Doing so will result in a Server interaction popup to appear that requests from you the purchase order to validate.
+Doing so will result in a User interaction popup to appear that requests from you the purchase order to validate.

-As a sample valid purchase order you can provide the one that is available here.
-Click the Select file button, select the purchase order XML file and finally click the Submit button to upload it.
+upload control, select the purchase order XML file and finally click the Submit button to upload it.

 If all goes well with the validation you will see the test case’s steps advancing until all complete successfully.